-M. Contributions Receivable
+L. Contributions Receivable

 Contributions receivable are unconditional promises to give that are recognized as contributions when the promise is received.
 Contributions receivable that are expected to be collected in less than one year are reported at net realizable value.
 Contributions receivable that are expected to be collected in more than one year are reported at fair value at the date of promise.
 That fair value is computed using a present value technique applied to anticipated cash flows.
 Amortization of the resulting discount is recognized as additional contribution revenue.
 Management has determined that no allowance for uncollectible accounts is necessary.
-This policy was adopted for the year ended June 30, 2017 and was not applied retroactively.

-N. Income Taxes
+M. Income Taxes

 Income taxes are not provided for in the financial statements since the Foundation is exempt from federal and state income taxes under Section 501(c)(3) of the Internal Revenue Code and similar state provisions.
 The Foundation is not classified as a private foundation.
 The Foundation files its Form 990 annually with the Internal Revenue Service.
 The Foundation believes it has appropriate support for any tax positions taken, and as such, does not have any uncertain tax positions that are material to the financial statements.
 The Foundation's Form 990's are subject to examination by the Internal Revenue Service generally for three years after they were filed.
-The returns for the fiscal years ended June 30, 2015, June 30, 2016 and June 30, 2017 are still subject to examination as of the date of this report.
+The returns for the fiscal years ended June 30, 2016, June 30, 2017 and June 30, 2018 are still subject to examination as of the date of this report.